tony-aw/squarebrackets/README.md

 - 11 March 2025: Overhauled the internal code for arrays; it’s even faster now.
 Re-organised some other code in preparation for the next update.
 Renamed `ndims()` to `ndim()`.
+- 13 April 2025: The binding implementations have been moved from ‘squarebrackets’ to my new R-package ‘broadcast’.